pp4rs/2024-uzh-installation-guide/docs/commandLine.md

 ### Windows Terminal Installation
 In order work more comfortably with the CLI we will install a better version of the CLI you just used.

-To install "Windows Terminal" copy and paste the following command:
+To install "Windows Terminal" copy and paste the following command and accept the EULA when prompted, by typing 'yes' and hitting `return`:
 ```bash
 winget install -e --id Microsoft.WindowsTerminal
 ```